 According to the Living with Liver Cancer HCC is the sixth most common form of cancer, the most common form of liver cancer in adults and the third most common cause of cancer-related mortality worldwide, particularly in Asia.
 According to the American Cancer Society, more than 700,000 people are diagnosed with liver cancer each year throughout the world and more than 600,000 persons die from liver cancer each year.
-Nexavar is the only approved drug for HCC and prolongs patient survival time by only a few months.
-GlobalData recently estimated that in 2017, the HCC market will be \$1.2 billion.
-However, Global Industry Analysts predicts that the market for HCC drugs will increase to approximately \$2.0 billion by 2015.
+Nexavar (sorafenib) by Bayer is the only approved drug for HCC and prolongs patient survival time by only a few months.
+According to Datamonitor, the HCC drug market is expected to reach \$1.4 billion by 2019.

 Currently, there is no vaccine for HCC.
-Several therapies are in advanced clinical development for HCC.
+Several therapies are in advanced clinical development for HCC including Opdivo (nivolumab) by Bristol-Myers and Cabozantinib by Exelixis.
 Some drugs under development act as a single agent and some act in combination with Nexavar.
 Moreover, some are first line treatments while others are second line treatments.
 In addition, many existing approaches are used in the treatment of unresectable liver cancer, including alcohol injection, radiofrequency ablation, chemoembolization, cryoablation and radiation therapy.

-CF102 for the Treatment of HCV
+CF102 for the Treatment of NASH